ItsOrv/Orv-Telegram-Proxy/README.md

 ### Monitored channels

-Set `CHANNELS` to a comma separated list of channel ids your account can read.
+Set `CHANNELS` to a comma separated list of channel ids your account is a member of.

 Make sure your account has joined the channels listed in `CHANNELS`.